 Leiden-Brazil Summer School on Data Science in Health and Disease

-This summer course will stimulate international collaborations between students from Brazil and Leiden.
+This online summer course will stimulate international collaborations between students from Brazil and Leiden.
 The course will provide an introduction to the use of big data analysis in health and disease.
 The programme, including theory and practical modules, will focus on diverse hospital data, “omics data” and application thereof in prediction, prognosis and understanding of disease.
 Students will have the opportunity to interact with each other in culturally diverse groups.

 Brazil - Leiden cooperation on data science in health and disease